 it is the recognition of equality which will foster dignity of every

-Although the ruling only applies to India's capital city, the government of
+The ruling only applied to India's capital city.
+The Government of

-India was expected to either appeal the decision to the country's Supreme
+India appealed the decision to the country's Supreme

 "Homosexuality is slowly gaining acceptance

 in some parts of India, especially in its big cities.
 Many bars have gay nights,

 and some high-profile Bollywood films have dealt with gay issues.
 The last two

 years have also seen large gay pride parades in New Delhi and other big cities

 such as Mumbai and Calcutta.
 Still, being gay remains deeply taboo in most of

 the country, and a large number of homosexuals hide their sexual orientation

 Responses to the New Delhi High Court were mixed, as expected: